Published on May 11th, 2018 | by Daniel Nikulin0

 Tour the Cider & Ale Trail to sample dozens of beer styles (mostly lager and ale varieties) as well as special one-off seasonal brews, alongside historic cider houses serving up fresh sweet and dry ciders.
 Other local delicacies include strawberry and blueberry wines, sweet ports, refreshing sparkling wines, Calvados (apple brandy), craft gin, and even kombucha!

 Breweries worthy of a stop include Coldstream Brewery, Watts River Brewing, Hargreaves Hill Brewing Co., and Buckley’s Beer (Yarra Valley’s oldest).

 Yarra Valley Wine Tours

 Here is where things get fun.
-Touring Yarra Valley wineries comes with options; some practical, some outlandish.
+Yarra Valley wineries present options; some practical, some outlandish.

 The most common are small-group escorted tours in a mini-van, but companies can also set you up with a professional designated driver and guide, using their car or yours.
 Renting a bike locally and doing it all yourself is also a popular choice, as are organized cycling tours.